ihsanAltunsk/Buysellcycle-BACKEND/readme.md

 > The api user verifies that Deleted_Id is same as the request body <id>
 >
 > The API user records the response from the api endpoint, confirming that the status code is '401' and the reason phrase is Unauthorized.
+>
+> The API user confirms the "unauthorizedExceptionMessage".

 - DB
 > Establish a database connection.